Nevskjij/bliss-autopricer/README.md

 ### Main Features

+- **🤖 Bot Configuration Manager:** New multi-bot management system at `/bot-config`
+  - Auto-discover and switch between multiple bots
+  - Visual bot selection and configuration
+  - Migration from old configuration format
 - **Dashboard Overview:** View and filter items by status: Outdated, Current, and Unpriced.
 - **Pricelist Management:** Add, remove, and edit items and bounds directly in the table.
 - **Queue System:** Review and apply pending actions, which will trigger a PM2 restart for changes to take effect.